MSRConnections/Azure-training-course/Day 1/3. HOL Windows Azure Virtual Machines/HOL.md

 <a name="Overview"></a>
 ## Overview ##

-In this hands-on lab you create a Windows Virtual Machine.
-You can install software you need on that machine and run some tasks.
-Windows Azure also provide VMDepot where you can find a lot of community images which you can use directly.
-You can also add more disks to your machine for your storage and copy your local file to your machines on Windows Azure.
+In this hands-on lab you will create a Windows Virtual Machine.
+You can install software you need on that virtual machine and use it as a workstation environment.
+Windows Azure also provides VMDepot where you can find a lot of community images which you can use directly.
+You will also add additional disks to your machine for your storage and copy files from your laptop/workstation to your VM machines on Windows Azure.

 <a name="Objectives"></a>
 ### Objectives ###

 In this hands-on lab, you will learn how to:

-- Create a machine with Windows Server 2012 and run R job.
+- Create a virtual machine with Windows Server 2012 and run R job.
-- Create a machine from VMDepot and run ipython job.
+- Create a virtual machine from VMDepot and run ipython job.
-- Create a new disk and mount the disk to Windows and Linux.
+- Create a new disk and mount the disk to Windows and Linux VMs.

 <a name="Prerequisites"></a>
 ### Prerequisites ###